galaxyproject/training-material/topics/epigenetics/tutorials/ewas-suite/tutorial.md

 Hansen, J. P. 2014 highly recommende to remove the probes that contain either a SNP at the metylated loci interrogation or at the single nucleotide extension

 > ### {% icon hands_on %} Hands-on: Removing probes affected by genetic variation
-> 1. Run **minfi dropsnp** {% icon tool %} to remove the probes that contain either a SNP at the metylated loci interrogation or at the single nucleotide extension
+> 1. Run **Minfi Drop SNPs** {% icon tool %} to remove the probes that contain either a SNP at the metylated loci interrogation or at the single nucleotide extension
 {: .hands_on}

 # DMPs and DMRs Identification

 The main goal of the EWAS suite is to simplify the way differentially methylated loci sites are detected.
-The EWAS suite contains **minfi dmp** {% icon tool %} tool detecting differentially methylated positions (DMPs) with respect to a phenotype covariate, and more complex **minfi dmr** {% icon tool %} solution for finding differentially methylated regions (DMRs).
+The EWAS suite contains **Minfi DMP** {% icon tool %} tool detecting differentially methylated positions (DMPs) with respect to a phenotype covariate, and more complex **Minfi DMR** {% icon tool %} solution for finding differentially methylated regions (DMRs).
 Genomic regions that are differentially methylated between two conditions can be tracked using a bumphunting algorithm.
 The algorithm first implements a t-statistic at each methylated loci location, with optional smoothing, then groups probes into clusters with a maximum location gap and a cutoff size to refer the lowest possible value of genomic profile hunted by our tool.

 > ### {% icon hands_on %} Hands-on: DMPs and DMRs Identification
 >